zendesk/maxwell/docs/docs/deployment.md

 tables to different topics.
 Each instance of Maxwell must be configured with a unique `client_id`, in order to store unique binlog positions.

-With MySQL 5.5 and below, each replicator (be it mysql, maxwell, whatever) must also be configured with a unique `replica_server_id`.
+Each version of Maxwell must also be configured with a unique `replica_server_id`.
 This is a 32-bit integer that corresponds to mysql's `server_id` parameter.
-The value you configure should be unique across all mysql and maxwell instances.
+The value should be unique across all maxwell instances and also be unique from any mysql `server_id` values.

 # `--init_position`